+We believe that a solid spiritual foundation is essential if we want to prepare our students for a lifetime of personal fulfillment and contribution to society.
 The oldest tradition at St. John’s School, the chapel program ministers to students’ individual and collective well-being by setting aside a special time and place for communal contemplation of religious faiths, virtues, spirituality, and community.

-While the School is aware that primary responsibility for children’s spiritual development rests with their families and allied religious organizations, we also believe that an institutional indifference to spiritual concerns would undermine the School’s efforts to develop in our students “a perspective larger than self-interest” and an ethos of “service to others.”
-Aware that “piecemeal values do not long survive outside a comprehensive value system” (SJS Guiding Principles), the School focuses attention on the spiritual needs of our students because we believe that a solid spiritual foundations is essential if we want to prepare our students “for a lifetime of personal fulfillment and contribution to society” (SJS Mission).
+While the School is aware that the primary responsibility for children’s spiritual development rests with their families and allied religious organizations, we also believe that an institutional indifference to spiritual concerns would undermine the School’s efforts to develop in our students “a perspective larger than self-interest” and an ethos of “service to others.”
+Aware that “piecemeal values do not long survive outside a comprehensive value system” (SJS Guiding Principles), the School focuses attention on the spiritual needs of our students because we believe that a solid spiritual foundation is essential if we want to prepare our students “for a lifetime of personal fulfillment and contribution to society” (SJS Mission).

 Our chapel programs are not focused exclusively on religious concerns, and often explore ethical or spiritual matters unaligned with a specific faith tradition.
 For instance, an Upper School chapel might focus on the spiritual dimension of artistic creation.
 Many of our chapel programs, however, do focus on religious concerns.
 Regularly, they incorporate Christian hymns, prayers, readings, symbols, liturgy, and ritual.
 On occasion, they incorporate materials from Jewish traditions.
 Whether learning about Easter or Yom Kippur, Buddha or Krishna, our students are learning how to engage meaningfully with belief systems other than their own and be respectful of and knowledgeable about those who hold different beliefs.
-While students are required to attend chapel, they are not required to patriciate in songs, prayers, or other elements of the liturgy.
-All we require is that students remain respectful throughout chapel, and what we hope is that our students will seek greater understanding of beliefs and faiths and perspectives presented.
+While students are required to attend chapel, they are not required to participate in songs, prayers, or other elements of the liturgy.
+All we require is that students remain respectful throughout chapel, and what we hope is that our students will seek greater understanding of beliefs, faiths, and perspectives presented.

-None of our chapels are trying to proselytize.
 Regularly, our students are offered opportunities for spiritual education and development in which a specific set of beliefs is presented in a forthright, yet sensitive way.
 Beliefs and symbols are offered for what they are – powerful expressions of a specific faith tradition that many find sustaining – and, in presenting them in a forthright way, our chapels reflect an appropriate reverence for each faith tradition.